schibsted/libvmod-hashids/README.md

 By default, the vmod `configure` script installs the built vmod in the directory relevant to the prefix.
 The vmod installation directory can be overridden by passing the `vmoddir` variable to `make install`.

-# Common problems

-  - configure: error: Need varnish.m4 – see README.rst

-    Check whether `PKG_CONFIG_PATH` and `ACLOCAL_PATH` were set correctly before calling `autogen.sh` and `configure`

-  - Incompatibilities with different Varnish Cache versions

-    Make sure you build this vmod against its correspondent Varnish Cache version.
-For instance, to build against Varnish Cache 4.1, this vmod must be built from branch 4.1.